only search B.P. Lama Jyotisha

 • collections of valuable items such as metals, musical recordings, art objects etc.,

-• pleasure derived from hoards
+• pleasures derived from hoards

 • cattle - herds -